mascee/Traffic-Accidents/README.md

 ## Instructions for Use and Interaction
 1. **Interactive Map:**
+   -Our team member Nathaly Lamas was working on the interactive map but had issues with submitting to Github.
+She sent her work via Google Drive to Olga Petrova, and Olga submitted her work on Github.
-   - Explore accident hotspots across the U.S. using our Leaflet-powered interactive map. [https://mascee.github.io/Traffic-Accidents/](https://mascee.github.io/Traffic-Accidents/)
+   - Explore accident hotspots across the U.S. using our Leaflet-powered interactive map.
    - Filter data by year and weather conditions using dropdown menus.
    - Click on Choropleth map to see the amount of driver per state